Canada Boating

 Types of Waterway Buoys in the Canadian System

-There are multiple kinds of buoys you need to be knowledgeable of, as all of them give you different pieces of information.
+There are multiple kinds of buoys you need to be knowledgeable about, as all of them give you different pieces of information.
 Here are the most important things to know about each buoy type.

 Lateral Buoys

-There are green (port-hand) and red (starboard-hand) buoys.
 When boating upstream, red buoys should be on your starboard (right) side, while green buoys should be on your port (left) side.
 These are used to mark safe channels and help you avoid hazards.

 They also conform to the "Three R Rule," also called the "Red, Right Returning Rule," which states that red buoys should always be on your right when returning from the sea.
 Remembering that will help reduce the chances of going in the wrong direction in a channel.